jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 .. note::

-    The version policy applies on the language packs is to follow major and minor version numbers of JupyterLab and bumping the post number for any intermediate updates.
+    The version policy for the language packs is to follow major and minor version numbers of JupyterLab and bumping the post number for any intermediate updates.
 The version of all language packs is identical to ease maintenance.